moodio/msal-flutter/README.md

 ```

 3. Copy the [msal_default_config](https://raw.githubusercontent.com/moodio/msal-flutter/master/doc/templates/msal_default_config.json) from this repository (or make your own if you know what you're doing) and place it into your flutter apps android/src/main/res/raw folder.
 By default/tradition the redirect URL is msal\<YOUR-CLIENT-ID\>://auth for android, however if you have selected a different redirect url please enter that.
-Note the redirect URL scheme and host combination MUST BE UNIQUE to your application.
+Note the redirect URL scheme and host combination MUST BE UNIQUE to your application and if you do change it it must also be changed in the activity intent filter in step 2.

 *WARNING* DO NOT set the application type to single. the MSAL Flutter wrapper is only compatiable with the newer multiple account configuration.

 For an example see the example apps usage [here](https://github.com/moodio/msal-flutter/blob/develop/example/android/app/src/main/res/raw/msal_default_config.json)

+4. The minimum SDK version must be atleast 21.
+If you are starting from a new flutter app with the default 16 version, please change this in your gradle settings which can be found in `android > app > build.gradle` file, and then under the object android:defaultConfig>minSdkVersion

 ### iOS (Swift)
 This section is mostly copied and modified from Step 1 from [the official android MSAL library github repository](https://github.com/AzureAD/microsoft-authentication-library-for-objc).
 Visit the repository for more details.